 Even though you may love your pets as members of your family, they do not qualify as dependents in the eyes of the IRS.
 Trying to take an exemption for a pet as a dependent will cause big problems when the IRS audits your return.

 As always when it comes to taxes, the content of this article is informational and may or may not apply to your specific tax situation.
-The TCJA did away with many miscellaneous deductions, so this may be the last filing season you can claim some of these pet deductions.
-The new law also raised the standard deduction from $6,350 in tax year 2017 to $12,000 in 2018 for single filers, and from $12,700 to $24,000 for married filing jointly.
-This reduces your incentive to itemize deductions such as those for pets.
+The standard deduction has been raised from $12,000 in tax year 2018 to $12,200 in 2019 for single filers, and from $24,000 to $24,400 for married filing jointly.
+Such a large standard deduction reduces your incentive to itemize deductions such as those for pets.
 Make sure to consult with a tax professional to determine whether your personal pet expenses are deductible.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.